 Your entry rule could be to place a short order at market open on Friday or even just before market close on Thursday if you find that Fridays usually open with a gap down.
 Next would be your exit rule, which could be just before the day’s close, at noon on Fridays, or even a specific profit target.

 The next thing would be to code your strategy into a trading algo that can execute and manage your trades automatically.
 Trading algos ensures that the odds of the strategy work out by taking all the trade setups without missing a trade.
 This may be easy for you if you already have some coding skills.
 But even if you don’t, some platforms like TradeStation use an easy language that you can easily code.

-Alternatively, you can hire some freelance programmers to code the strategy for you.
+Alternatively, you can hire freelance programmers to code your strategy.
 But it is good to learn in case you may want to tweak the system later in the future.